mrminey2/HouseiHub/README.md

 Win Detection & Celebration: The system automatically detects when a ticket has achieved a "full house" and triggers a celebratory popup announcing the winning ticket and the prize amount.

 **3. Polished UI & Fluid Animations**
-Professional Design System: The entire application uses a consistent design language inspired by Ko-fi.com, featuring their authentic color palette and "Helvetica Now Display" typography from Monotype for a clean, premium feel.
+Professional Design System: The entire application uses a consistent design language, featuring authentic color palette and clean typography.

-Initial Splash & Entrance Animations: The app greets users with a full-screen splash animation featuring an expanding gold circle, followed by a cascading "flip-in" entrance for the game columns, inspired by FlipAClip.
+Initial Splash & Entrance Animations: The app greets users with a full-screen splash animation featuring an expanding gold circle, followed by a cascading "flip-in" entrance for the game columns.

 "Money Shot" Auto-Daubing: The standout animation where a called number on a ticket is marked with a beautiful gold ripple effect that smoothly fills the cell.